benjaminocampo/ISHate/README.md

 ## Model Naming Convention

-The models are saved with the following naming convention on my Huggingface profile:
+The models are saved with the following naming convention on my Huggingface profile (https://huggingface.co/BenjaminOcampo):
 `task-{implicit_task, subtle_task}__model-{bert, hatebert, deberta, svm}__aug_method-{aav, all, bt, eda, gm, gm-revised, ra, ri, rne, rsa, None}`

 Replace the placeholders with the specific task, model, and augmentation method you wish to use.